uwedaeumler/qr-code-scanner/README.md

 ## **Overview**

-This IOT2050 application has the task to read barcodes and QR-codes using an external USB scanner, decode them and send them using MQTT.
-The example shown uses Docker and Node-Red for this purpose.
+The IOT2050 application was developed to read barcodes and QR-codes by using an external USB scanner, decode the codes and transmit them using MQTT.
+The following example uses Docker and Node-Red to do so.

 ![overview application](images/overview.png)